Reddyvariudaykumar778/ATTENDANCE_PROJECT/README.md

 Programming Language: Java
 Framework: Android SDK
 Database: SQLite

-Facial Recognition Library: [Specify the library used, e.g., OpenCV, Google ML Kit]
-Networking: [Specify any networking libraries used, if applicable] Contributing
+Contributing
 Contributions are welcome!
 If you would like to contribute to the project, please fork the repository and submit a pull request.